 Why is the Holy Spirit sent in the name of Jesus?
-Again, "there is no salvation in any other" name than Jesus Christ5.
-While baptism is for the remission of sin, the Holy Spirit begets eternal life; therefore, it is also necessary for salvation.
-However, it must be sent by God the Father in the name of the Savior Jesus Christ.
+Again, "there is no other name under heaven given among men by which we must be saved" than Jesus Christ5.
+While baptism is for the remission of sin, the Holy Spirit begets eternal life6; therefore, it is also necessary for salvation but has a different purpose.
+Still, it is sent by God the Father in the name of the Savior Jesus Christ.

-ORDNANCE: All things (including baptism and the sending of the Holy Spirit) required for salvation MUST BE DONE IN THE NAME OF JESUS CHRIST because only His sacrifice makes salvation possible.
+ORDINANCE: All things (including baptism and the sending of the Holy Spirit) required for salvation MUST BE DONE IN THE NAME OF JESUS CHRIST because only His blood sacrifice makes salvation possible.